roisin-o-b/roisin-o-b/README.md

 ## Welcome! 👋

-I am a data scientist, AI enthusiast and former astrophysicist 🔭 mainly building pipelines for image processing.
+Data scientist, AI enthusiast and former astrophysicist 🔭

 You can connect with me here: https://www.linkedin.com/roisinbrogan